alphagov/magna-charta/README.md

 - Write tests for your new feature and watch them fail.
 - Write your feature.
 - Get all tests passing.
+- Run `grunt` to generate a new Grunt build.
 - Push up to your fork, and then make a pull request.

 ## Release History / Changelist